- Foreign nationals need both an AEP from DOLE and a 9(g) visa from the Bureau of Immigration to work legally.

 Philippine Work Permit and Visa FAQs

-4) What’s the difference between a Special Working Permit (SWP) and a Provisional Work Permit in the Philippines?
+7. What is the difference between a Special Work Permit (SWP) and a Provisional Work Permit (PWP)?

-If the DOLE gives a foreigner an AEP, they can apply for dependent visas for their partner and children under 21 who are not married.
-Family members will need to apply for dependent status independently and get approval from the DOLE.
+If DOLE grants a foreign national an AEP, they may apply for dependent visas for their spouse and unmarried children under 21.
+Family members must apply independently and receive individual DOLE approval.